foliant-docs/foliantcontrib.slate/README.md

 ## About shards

 Shards is just a folder with files which will be copied into the generated Slate project replacing all files in there.
-If you follow the Slate project structure you can replace stylesheets, js-files, images etc to customize the view of your resulting site.
+If you follow the Slate project structure you can replace stylesheets, scripts, images, layouts etc to customize the view of the resulting site.

 For example, I want to customize standard Slate stylesheets.
-I go into the Slate repo and see that they lie in the folder `<slate>/source/stylesheets`.
+I look at the Slate repo and see that they lie in the folder `<slate>/source/stylesheets`.
 I create new stylesheets with the same names as the original ones and put them into my shards dir like that:

 ```
 shards\